- Various users report encountering errors while checking if their PC is compatible with Windows 11.

 - Try installing Windows 11 on your PC again.

-The Windows 10 OS doesn’t check if a computer has a TPM 2.0 chip, so basically, by replacing the file with the one in Windows 11, you force it to bypass this process.
+The Windows 10 OS doesn’t check if a computer has a TPM 2.0 chip, so you force it to bypass this process by replacing the file with the one in Windows 11.

 3. Check if Secure Boot is enabled